Inside: What things to add to your baby registry

 This breastfeeding pillow is the absolute best!
 It buckles around your waist and helps support your baby and your arms.
 When I breastfed my fifth, I was able to tend to the rest of the kids with this pillow around my waist.
 The baby rested on the pillow on her side right next to the food source, and I held her close with one hand, leaving the second hand free to help the boys.

-If you don’t plan on breastfeeding (or are unable to breastfeed), you’d need bottles (glass is best) and formula.
+If you don’t plan on breastfeeding (or are unable to breastfeed), you’ll need bottles (glass is best) and formula.

 You’ll need a bottle brush or two to easily wash the bottles and breast pump attachments.